Seminahn01/DS4002_Project3/README.md

 ### Step 1.
 Set Up Your Environment
 This step can be either in Google Colab or in Python
 ### Step 2.
 Organize the Dataset
 Open and run the first section in Snake_ID.ipynb called **Organizing Data**.
+The DATA folder contains a file called Snake_Species_ID_dataset.md with a link to the Google Drive where the dataset is hosted.
+Move this dataset to your own Drive and update any "YOUR PATH HERE" prompts in the script to access the data and run the code.

 This section will:

 - Parse the JSON annotation files for train, valid, and test sets